xak2000/nomad/website/source/docs/configuration/tls.html.md

 ## `tls` Examples

-The following examples only show the `tls` stanzas.
-Remember that the `tls` stanza is only valid in the placements listed above.
+The following examples only show the `tls` blocks.
+Remember that the `tls` block is only valid in the placements listed above.

 ### Enabling TLS